szetyng/Guardrails/README.md

 - [ ] feedback stuff, propensity to cheat stuff, revise behaviour stuff -> parameters to the physical functions
   - [ ] appropriation of resources takes in `r` amount of resources as an argument.
 Make this `r` decision here
   - [ ] when resources dwindle, call vote on changing stuff
-- [ ] make a script only for initialisation of agents (makes it easier when you change stuff like record properties)
+- [x] make a script only for initialisation of agents (makes it easier when you change stuff like record properties)
+- [x] only the top hierarchy refills, the middle hierarchy appropriates from them!

 ## Notes
 - for some of the principles, work out if 'agent has to be a member of the institution' means `agent.RoleOf = Member` or as long as agent holds is in the institution, whether as Member, Monitor, Gatekeepr or Head.